horizon-research/Efficient-Deep-Learning-for-Point-Clouds/README.md

 $ python launcher.py --download [NETWORK]
 ```

-Now, if everything goes well, you can run our models (i.e., the Fully Delayed-Aggregation version) by using:
+Now, if everything goes well, you can run the full delayed-aggregation version of the models by:
 ```
 $ python launcher.py --run [NETWORK]
 ```
-To run the Original version (baseline), you can use additional flag `--use_baseline`:
+To run the baseline, you can use additional flag `--use_baseline`:
 ```
 $ python launcher.py --run [NETWORK] --use_baseline
 ```
-To run the Limited Delayed-Aggregation version, you can use additional flag `--use_limited`:
+To run the models with the limited delayed-aggregation, you can use additional flag `--use_limited`:
 ```
 $ python launcher.py --run [NETWORK] --use_limited
 ```

-### Acknowledgement ###
+### Publication ###
 ------------------